IBM: Business trends

 IBM's market capitalization was valued at over $153 billion as of May 2024.
-Despite its relative decline within the technology sector, IBM remains the seventh largest technology company by revenue, and 67th largest overall company by revenue in the United States.
+Despite its relative decline within the technology sector, IBM remains the seventh largest technology company by revenue, and 68th largest overall company by revenue in the United States.
 IBM ranked No. 38 on the 2020 Fortune 500 rankings of the largest United States corporations by total revenue.
 In 2014, IBM was accused of using "financial engineering" to hit its quarterly earnings targets rather than investing for the longer term.
+In 2018, IBM along with 91 additional Fortune 500 companies had "paid an effective federal tax rate of 0% or less".
+IBM Q1 2024 revenue alone was $14.5 billion, up 1% year-over-year.
+The company's software revenue was up 5% with strong performance in hybrid cloud and AI.
+The full FY2024 figure and FY2024 figure and FY2025 quarterly results need updating throughout the article.

 The key trends of IBM are (as at the financial year ending December 31):